lfriesen8/dj_connect/read_me/README_PROJECT_UPDATE.txt

 Read Me!
-*while major functions are working I'm in the process of giving the stylings of the page a rework as well as cleaning things up, ive tried to organize the project by frontend and backend functions. like previously mentioned there are things I still need to clean up and fix, but overall its coming together well and im on track to being finished by the due date.
+*while major functions are working and we are linked with Github I'm in the process of giving the stylings of the page a rework as well as cleaning things up, ive tried to organize the project by frontend and backend functions. like previously mentioned there are things I still need to clean up and fix, but overall its coming together well and im on track to being finished by the due date. we are sitting at 50-60 points and should have 4 milestones covered.

 Project Overview